Afghan Civil War (1989–1992): Aftermath

-The Taliban ruled most of Afghanistan until October 2001 when they were dethroned by a coalition of the United States of America with the Northern Alliance consisting of Jamiat-e Islami, Shura-e Nazar, Junbish-i Milli, the Eastern Shura, Harakat-e Islami and Hezb-e Wahdat.
+The Taliban ruled most of Afghanistan until October 2001, when they were dethroned by a U.S. coalition with the Northern Alliance, consisting of Jamiat, Shura-e Nazar, Junbish, the Eastern Shura, Harakat-e Islami and Hezbe Wahdat.
 The UN and US fostered a new government led by Hamid Karzai, who was succeeded in 2014 by Ashraf Ghani.
-Nevertheless, by August 2021 the Taliban had retaken control of Afghanistan again and re-established their Islamic Emirate.
+Nevertheless, by August 2021, the Taliban had retaken control of Afghanistan again, and re-established their Islamic Emirate.